 The Mountaineer Parents Club, with more than 22,000 members in 35 clubs across the state and nation, connects parents and families with the student experience.

 22,000 Mountaineer Parents Club members

-With more than two years still to go, donors have moved the WVU Foundation 91% of the way toward the $750 million goal for A State of Minds: The Campaign for West Virginia’s University.
+Donors have moved the WVU Foundation 95% of the way toward the $750 million goal for A State of Minds: The Campaign for West Virginia’s University, which runs through December 2015.
 Cash and in-kind gifts for the past fiscal year alone totaled $99.5 million.
 The Foundation’s total endowment is $521 million.